 - Bibliographies of children’s literature

 - Curriculum guides for early childhood, elementary, and secondary education

 - Arts and crafts projects for adults working with children

 - Classroom issues resources

 - Resources for educating gifted students; students with ADD/ADHD, and learning disabilities

-Lynda.com is a premier online learning resource offering more than 3,400 courses covering technical skills, creative techniques, business strategies, personal finance, and more.
+Linkedin Learning is a premier online learning resource offering courses covering technical skills, creative techniques, business strategies, personal finance, and more.